On multiplicative independence of rational function iterates: Proof of Theorem

-In order to prove multiplicative independence for the iterates of $f$, it is clearly necessary to show that no iterate of $f$ is a monomial.
+As we remarked in the introduction, in order to prove multiplicative independence for the iterates of $f$, it is clearly necessary to show that no iterate of $f$ is a monomial.
 We first look to a result of Silverman \cite{Silverman2}.
+Recall that two rational functions $\phi,\psi$ are \emph{linearly conjugate} if there exists a rational function $u$ of degree 1 such that $\phi = u^{-1} \circ \psi \circ u$.